24 hours a day, 7 days a week

 A customised offer

-Are you an NGO, a public body or an organisation involved in logistics and humanitarian aid transport such as Médécins Sans Frontières (Doctors without borders), the Red Cross, UNICEF, WHO, PAM or the UNO?
+Are you an NGO, a public body or an organisation involved in logistics and humanitarian aid transport such as PAM, MSF (Doctors without borders), the Red Cross, UNICEF, WHO or the UNO?
 Because of its situation at the heart of Europe, Liege Airport is an essential hub for the development of your activities in the European Union and beyond.
 In 2010, it was at the centre of the international aid sent to Haiti following the earthquake.
 More recently, it was mandated by USAID to become the main transit point for goods intended to combat the Ebola epidemic in West Africa.
-It was also the airport from which a large part of the humanitarian aid was forwarded following the natural disasters in Turkey, Thailand and the Philippines.
+It was also the airport from which a large part of the humanitarian aid was forwarded following the natural disasters in Turkey in 1999, Thailand in 2004 and the Philippines in 2013.

-The Flexport® operates humanitarian flights for passengers and equipment such as vehicles, tents and temporary housing, pharmaceutical and other sensitive goods, and food.
-The airport itself is involved in development aid, in particular via a partnership with the City of Liege and Technifutur, with the aim of financing infrastructures in Haiti.
+The Flexport® operates humanitarian flights for passengers and equipment such as vehicles, tents and temporary housing, pharmaceutical and other sensitive goods, food, masks and vaccines.

 Infrastructures and technical specifications